-Sorry, NO PHONE, NO DISHWASHER--there's one there, but it doesn't work); 28" flat screen TV (I know...it looks tiny these days....) with DVD multi media player.
+Sorry, No Phone, 28" flat screen TV (I know...it looks tiny these days....) with DVD multi media player.
 But (sorry) NO cable.
 Sitting room has a Bose Wave radio/CD player...I listen to the radio, watch DVDs...not TV...

-Downstairs: large living/dining room and smaller adjacent sitting room, kitchen (not renovated since ?? so a little funky...I'm trying to get it redone but it takes time...); breakfast nook, laundry and half bath (small office is generally off limits).
+Downstairs: large living/dining room and smaller adjacent sitting room, renovated kitchen, laundry and half bath (small office is generally off limits).

 Upstairs: bedrooms have been renovated and painted in 2010.
 One of the bedrooms is 12'x13' with a queen (tatami mat wood-frame bed from Japan (very sturdy) with a thick futon and new memory foam topper;--goose down duvet with Egyptian cotton sheets; One drawer empty and about 2'-0" (or more) of closet space with lots of hangers of different types.